Compilation of Links for

 coronavirus.gov main webpage for U.S. citizens

-Food & Drug Administration (FDA) press releases
+Food & Drug Administration (FDA) press releases and COVID-19 information.

 At the end of March 2022, the White House created covid.gov to help Americans find treatment for coronavirus.
 The U.S. Department of Health & Human Services has a website on test-to-treat that has a list of local clinics that can prescribe and provide antiviral drugs.